Zorlin/magic-glass-secrets-legacy/README.md

 * Run the following command in order to create keys.
 You should be standing in your Projects folder (within which magic-glass and magic-glass-secrets exist), not inside the MG folders.

 ` ssh-keygen -f ./magic-glass-secrets/ssh/id_rsa`

+* Run the following command to set up links

+` ln -s ../magic-glass-secrets/ ./magic-glass/secrets`

+Note, if you are using different repository names you will need slightly modified commands.
+Example:

+` ssh-keygen -f ./av-deploy-secrets/ssh/id_rsa`

+` ln -s ../av-deploy-secrets/ ./av-deploy/secrets`